Wilmington VA Medical Center

 - If the Veteran is a renter, than the property owner must give written permission to have the project done on his/her property.

-- Get two estimates for construction of the project requested.
+- Get one estimate for construction of the project requested.
 All estimates must be independent, verifiable bids from contractors who have inspected your residence.
 Original bids must contain current telephone numbers for verification by VA staff.
 The estimates must include the following:

 - An itemized listing of all material needed to do the work.